Download the Members' Congressional Handbook

 Official Presentation of Items to Foreign Dignitaries

-Items purchased for official presentation by Members to foreign heads of State and other foreign officials are reimbursable.
+Items of nominal value purchased for official presentation by Members to foreign heads of State and other foreign officials are reimbursable.

 To purchase items from the House Gift Shop, select the item(s) and notify the salesclerk that it is for official presentation to a foreign dignitary.
 Receipts for such items should be vouchered for payment to the Office Supply Store, and the voucher description should note that it is for official presentation to a foreign dignitary and must be supported by a listing of the name, title or position, and country represented of all individuals to whom an official presentation was made.